FlyOverCoderKY/NetLab/plan.md

 **DoD**
 - Predict does not retrigger training; no race conditions.

+Current:
+- Added `PlaygroundPanel` with a sample canvas, Next/Predict buttons, and a simple Top-5 bar list. ✅
+- Worker gained a `predict` message that returns probabilities; prediction uses the same Softmax instance (lazy-init) and transfers a `Float32Array` back. ✅

 ---

 ### Phase 8 — Anatomy: Softmax Visuals & Weight Painting